 Zen Council Practice

-The Native American practice of council, used in a growing number of White Plum sanghas, is an important part of our growth as a Zen community.
-It takes place on the first Thursday of every month except July and August and during our winter ango period.
+The Native American practice of council, used in a growing number of White Plum sanghas, is an important part of our growth as a Zen sangha.
+Zen Council at SMZ takes place on the first Thursday of every month, except in July and August and during our winter ango period.